September 29, 2020

 Most people that buy and sell real estate have fee simple title.

-When two or more individuals hold title to real estate jointly, the hold title as joint tenants.
+When two or more individuals hold title to real estate jointly, they hold title as joint tenants.
 As joint tenants, they have equal rights to share and enjoy the property for as long as they are alive.
 Upon their death, the surviving owner will automatically receive ownership of the deceased’s property.

 This is preferred when owners want to avoid the need of probating an estate or if they want to ensure the other party receives all rights to the property.
-Many couples who own property together decide to hold title as joint tenants.
+Many couples who own property together decide to hold the title as joint tenants.
 Especially in cases involving small children as heirs, joint tenant ownership avoids the need for a guardian ad litem to represent the interest of the children.

 We wish we could tell you this was a complete list of all the terms you will come across when delving into the world of title insurance, however, that would be a lie!
 We feel these are the most common ones you’ll see and having a basic knowledge of these terms will help you during your real estate transactions.
+If you have more questions, we’re here to help.